ali-gunes/aligunes.dev/visitor-counter.md

    - This is done using `sessionStorage`, which persists only for the current browser tab session

 2. **Counting Process**:
+   - The counter retrieves the current count from localStorage
-   - For new visitors: The script calls `https://api.countapi.xyz/hit/aligunes.dev/visits` which increments the counter by 1
+   - For new visits (based on sessionStorage), it increments the count by 1
-   - For returning visitors: The script calls `https://api.countapi.xyz/get/aligunes.dev/visits` which just retrieves the current count

-3. **Enhanced Reliability**:
-   - The script uses a timeout mechanism to prevent hanging if the API is slow
-   - If the CountAPI service is unavailable or times out, the counter falls back to using localStorage
+   - The updated count is saved back to localStorage for persistence
-   - This ensures visitors always see a number instead of an error or infinite loading

-## Testing vs. Production

-- When testing locally (localhost), the counter uses a separate namespace (`aligunes.dev.test`)
-- This prevents your testing from affecting the real visitor count on your live site
-- When deployed to aligunes.dev, it will use the actual counter namespace
+3. **Benefits of This Approach**:
+   - No dependency on external APIs
+   - Works completely offline
+   - Fast and reliable
+   - No network requests needed

 ## How the Counter Increases